gabyx/Githooks/README.md

 **STILL BETA: Any changes with out notice!**
 <br><br><br><br>

-A **platform-independend hooks managger** written in Go to support hared hook repositories and per-repository [Git hooks](https://git-scm.com/docs/cli/githooks), checked into the working repository.
+A **platform-independend hooks managger** written in Go to support shared hook repositories and per-repository [Git hooks](https://git-scm.com/docs/cli/githooks), checked into the working repository.
 This implementation is the Go port and successor of the [original impementation](https://github.com/rycus86/githooks) (see [Migration](#migrating)).

 To make this work, the installer creates run-wrappers for Githooks that are installed into the `.git/hooks` folders automatically on `git init` and `git clone`.
 There's more [to the story though](#templates-or-global-hooks).